In this article:

 With this test, the court will review all of the relevant factors of your situation to determine whether an undue hardship exists.
 It's up to the court to decide based on the information you provide.

-Because it can be almost impossible to get rid of student loans in bankruptcy, take some time to consider other ways to get relief or to pay off your debt with more affordable terms.
+If you find that your situation doesn't qualify you for student loan discharge, take some time to consider other ways to get relief or to pay off your debt with more affordable terms.

 Income-Driven Repayment Plans